Phrases to avoid on your CV (and ones to include)

 Words from the job advert / description

 It’s one thing to say you’re a team player or ‘people person’ but entirely different to state that you have mentored a colleague.
 Why?
 It shows that you are a) approachable, b) knowledgeable and c) highly respected.
-Not everyone is asked to act as a mentor, so it’s a big deal and one that should take pride of place on your CV.
+Not everyone is asked to act as a mentor, so it’s a big deal if you have done so and one that should take pride of place on your CV.